 6. Does the dog have any inheritable health conditions?

 Inheritable health conditions, if present in a parent, can spread and multiply in the offspring quickly.
 Even if the dog appears to be in good health, it may still be a carrier.
 The more offspring a dog produces, the more the chances of his health issues showing up.

 Inheritable diseases are more common in purebred dogs, mainly because they lack the genetic variation to counter these diseases.
-Some species are also more prone to certain diseases, and having them mate with the same breed can multiply the chances of these health conditions appearing in the subsequent generation.
+Some species are also more prone to certain diseases, and having them breed with the same breed can multiply the chances of these health conditions appearing in the subsequent generation.

-Always have a detailed health screening of both the male and the female before having them mate.
+Always have a detailed health screening of both the male and the female before having them breed.
 Watch for any abnormalities or disorders that can pass on to their successors.
 Diseases such as degenerative myelopathy, thyroid disorders, deafness, blindness, hip dysplasia, and heart and kidney problems are common inheritable health conditions in dogs.